Below are the answers to some of our most frequently asked questions. Click on your question in the list to go directly to the answer you seek.

 And then, if no one else has put that book on hold, you may renew it and keep it another three weeks.
 You can renew up to two times, for a total of potentially nine weeks of book bliss.

-Q. Will a librarian help me on the computer?
+Q. Will a librarian help me with the computer?

 A. Library staff are happy to help you with your questions about technology and how-to questions whether you’re using your own devices or our public computers.
 In fact, providing free technology help is a big part of what the modern librarian does!